camdenkr/3D-Pathfinder/README.md

 ### Repo organization
 ** **
-Currently all code can be found in /source, with all required files to run the code, except the input point cloud. /test_files contaains various scripts used for prototypes and debugging purposes.
+Currently all code can be found in /source, with all required files to run the code, except the input point cloud.

 The code can be run simply by running main.m with a *.ply file in the same directory.
 The name of the file must be modified in main.m to take in the correct point cloud, with the default being "point_cloud.ply".
+There is also a boolean value has_ceiling that must be set to true (as it is by default) is the scan of the room contains a ceiling.

 Toolboxes Required For Running:
 - Computer Vision Toolbox